mattreecebentley/Windows-10-11-Simplifier/readme.md

 * "Meet Now" button on taskbar
 * Hiding of filename extensions (eg. .bat, .doc etcetera)
 * Xbox Gamebar and game monitoring
-* Enable installation of Win11 even on older computers
-* Stop Windows Defender from using more than 20% (average) CPU during scans
-* Change Win10 mode to Dark while keeping apps Light (ie. custom)
 * Notification center and allowing apps like edge or photos to run in the background when closed (OPTIONAL)
 * Fast boot (to allow updates to be processed on shutdown rather than forcing restarts) (OPTIONAL)
 * Hibernation and removes the hibernation file (OPTIONAL)